xi-project/xi-collections/README.md

 ## Enumerable

-- `tap`: Calls a provided callback with this object as a parameter
-- `each`: Performs an operation once per key-value pair
-- `reduce`: Uses a given callback to reduce the collection's elements to a single value, starting from a provided initial value
+### Element retrieval

+- `first`: Returns the first element in the collection
+- `last`: Returns the last element in the collection
 - `find`: Returns the first value that satisfies a given predicate

+### Element conditions

 - `exists`: Checks whether the collection has at least one element satisfying a given predicate
 - `forAll`: Checks whether all of the elements in the collection satisfy a given predicate
 - `countAll`: Counts the amount of elements in the collection that satisfy a given predicate

-- `first`: Returns the first element in the collection
+### Size information

-- `last`: Returns the last element in the collection
+- `count`: Counts the amount of elements in the collection

+### Reduces

+- `reduce`: Uses a given callback to reduce the collection's elements to a single value, starting from a provided initial value

+### Invocations

+- `tap`: Calls a provided callback with this object as a parameter
+- `each`: Performs an operation once per key-value pair

 ## Collection